jamathews/audible-cli/README.md

 # onedir output
 poetry run pyinstaller --clean audible-dirmode.spec

 ```

-### Hints

-There are some limitations when using plugins.
-The binary maybe does not contain
+> There are some limitations when using plugins.
+The binary does not contain
-all the dependencies from your plugin script.
+> all the dependencies from your plugin script.

+## Getting started

+A config and auth file must be created first before using the `audible` command.
+The easiest way
+is by using the interactive `audible-quickstart` or `audible quickstart` command.

+> The quickstart command verifies that there are no config file already present.
+> So this command can only be run once.

+To add another Audible account these steps have to be followed:

+   1. add a new auth file: `audible manage auth-file add`
+   2. add a new profile: `audible manage profile add`

+> One auth file per Audible account is sufficient.
+> A profile connects an existing auth file with a specific Audible marketplace.

+To add another marketplace to an existing auth file the command `audible manage profile add`
+must be used.

 ## Tab Completion